 Make sure you enclose the drainage holes at the bottom of your pot with plastic bags and tie it around.
 Don’t do it too tight, as this could cause harm.
 This will prevent spillage or leakage from the bottom of your pot.

 Keep your plants away from chemically-based cleaning products and other items, as they can harm them.
-Dispose of fertilisers properly, as you can’t move hazardous chemicals with you.

 Whether you are moving next to the apartment or across a new town, make sure you prepare your large potted plants for a safe house move.
 Take care of their health and re-pot them as soon as you reach a new abode in Adelaide.